cns-iu/edx-learnerpathway-modeling/README.md

-# EdX Learner Pathway Modeling: Applications of K-Medoid Clustering and Long Short-term Memory Network Models
+# EdX learner pathway modeling: Applications of k-medoid clustering and long short-term memory network models

 To clone the repository: